-Join us for a week of Hog Island Audubon Camp in tropical Costa Rica this summer!
+Join us for a week of Hog Island Audubon Camp in tropical Costa Rica this winter break!

 Designed for ages 15-18 years old.